Riding the Carbon Cycle from the Mountains to the Sea

 In addition to lectures, the material will be developed through seminar, laboratory exercises, and fieldwork.
 Seminar will focus on examining current environmental issues and on developing skills to critically read and analyze scientific literature.
 Lab and fieldwork will teach survey and sampling methods in freshwater and marine environments, microscopy (to study organisms), and water quality analysis (e.g. inorganic nutrients, oxygen, carbon, turbidity, etc.).
 Students will also learn basic statistical tests to analyze their data.
 We will take field trips to the Evergreen campus streams, shores of Puget Sound, Nisqually watershed (including the Billy Frank Jr. Nisqually National Wildlife Refuge), and a multi-day field trip to the Olympic Peninsula to explore freshwater and marine ecosystems.
 Students will develop their writing and presentation skills through writing and presenting results of their studies.
 Spring research projects will study local aquatic habitats, applying the methods and concepts developed in the program.
 Credit equivalencies in this program include ecology, chemistry (biogeochemistry), and research methodology in aquatic sciences.

-biology (ecological fields in freshwater and marine sciences) and environmental chemistry (environmental consulting, water quality analyses).
+This offering will prepare you for careers and advanced study in: biology (ecological fields in freshwater and marine sciences) and environmental chemistry (environmental consulting, water quality analyses).

 $250 in winter for a multi-day field trips.